ShvydkoPereklad/shvydkopereklad.github.io/README.md

 - 🌐 **Free translation** — no API keys, no registration, no signup
 - 🎯 **Context-aware** — specialized modes for legal, medical, official documents, education, and banking
 - 📷 **Photo OCR** — recognize and translate text from document photos directly in your browser
+- 🗂️ **Scan history** — every OCR scan is automatically saved with a thumbnail (up to 100 entries)
+- 🔍 **Search everywhere** — instantly find any translation across History, Saved & Scans with highlighted matches
+- 🕐 **Human-friendly dates** — relative timestamps like "щойно", "5 хв тому", "вчора о 14:30"
 - 🎤 **Voice input** — speak instead of typing
 - 🔊 **Smart text-to-speech** — listen to translations with one-click stop toggle
 - 💬 **Phrasebook** — curated useful phrases for emergencies, medicine, documents, housing, and work